Polynomial processes and their applications to mathematical Finance: Applications

-for $0 \leq t\leq T$, where $ A $ is the previously defined linear operator on $ \Pol $.
-The sensitivities of the price process with respect to the factors of $X$ can then be calculated by

-Although claims are in practice not of form~\eqref{eq: poly claims}, the explicit knowledge of the price of polynomial claims can be used for variance reduction techniques based on control variates.
-Instead of using the estimator
+for $0 \leq t\leq T$, where $ A $ is the previously defined linear map on $ \PolmS $.
+Although claims are in practice not of form~\eqref{eq:polyclaims}, the explicit knowledge of the price of polynomial claims can be used for variance reduction techniques based on control variates.
+Instead of using the estimator $ \pi^F_0=\frac{1}{L}\sum_{i=1}^L (\phi\circ G)(X_T^i) $ in a Monte-Carlo simulation, where $X^1_T,\ldots, X^L_T$ are $L$ samples of $X_T$, we can use